naenumtou/dataScienceLab/README.md

 * Time series model: It covers statistical analytics on time series data.
 * Statistic analysis / technique: This provides useful / helpful statistical tasks that could be integrate in the models.
 * Libraries tutorial: The useful python libraries provides as the tutorials, which is effortless to follow.
+* Deployment: The branch to keep materials for ML Model deployment.
 * Computer vision:
 * Market risk:
 * Customer and Marketing: